wukunkkkk/VesselBench/README.md

 ```

 ### Data Preparation
-⚠️Since ground truths used for density estimation are not directly compatible with those used for object detection, different density estimation methods often require generating different formats of GT files — and the CAN method is no exception. **This process can be tedious.**
+⚠️Since ground truths used for density estimation are not directly compatible with those used for object detection, different density estimation methods often require generating different formats of GT files — and the CAN method is no exception. **This process can be tedious and time-consuming.**

 Therefore, we provide a subset of the full VesselBench dataset `vessel_dataset_for_CAN` on Kaggle , specifically prepared and formatted for direct use with the CAN method. **You can download and extract `vessel_dataset_for_CAN` into the `CAN_VesselBench` folder.**